I Have No Time to Train My Dog

 • Consistently work on leash each time you train.
 It keeps them in the classroom and helps to maintain focus – yes, even in the house.

-• Consistently keep your training sessions short.
+• Always keep your training sessions short.
 Train for 2 minutes, 3 times a day.

-• Consistently teach your dog in a quiet environment at first, and then gradually add distractions around which your dog will be required to behave.
+• Repeat the training for your dog in a quiet environment at first, and then gradually add distractions around which your dog will be required to behave.

 Remembering to require your dog to do a sit consistently for everything will go a long way to producing that obedient, 4-legged partner of yours.
 Walking your dog twice daily for at least 45 minutes will endear him to you for life.